Wark, McKenzie. Sensoria: Thinkers for the Twentieth-First Century. 2020

 This seminar covers a wide range of issues and themes, including botany, archaeology, media studies, technologies, postnatural territories, ecofeminism, and postcolonial approaches.
 By using a broad methodology, the seminar engages with many contemporary debates.
 Through case studies, collective readings, virtual explorations, and critical analyses of various matters and events, the seminar aims to foster interspecies relationships among humans, non-human entities, matter, and technology.

-Session I 18 / 9 / 2024 - New Ecologies: Dissolving the Nature/Culture Binomial This introductory session proposes an approach to contemporary ecologies that defy rigid categorizations, whilst exploring matters and stories that blur the boundaries between the cultural, the natural, and the artificial.
+Session I 22 / 04 / 2025 New Ecologies: Dissolving the Nature/Culture Binomial This introductory session proposes an approach to contemporary ecologies that defy rigid categorizations, whilst exploring matters and stories that blur the boundaries between the cultural, the natural, and the artificial.
+Revolving around the concept of Postnature, and understanding it as a political subject, it will function as a debate platform from which to investigate, communicate, and discuss new approaches to artistic practice.

 Wark, McKenzie.
 Sensoria: Thinkers for the Twentieth-First Century.
 2020